 We will use Conda environments for the set up of this tutorial, but don’t worry if you don’t understand exactly what everything does - you’ll learn all the details at the course.
 First make sure you’re currently situated inside the tutorials directory (workshop-reproducible-research/tutorials

-) and then create the Conda environment like so:
+) and then create and activate the Conda environment with the commands below:

 conda env create -f snakemake/environment.yml -n snakemake-env